reegis/deflex/docs/input_data.rst

 **INDEX**

 time step: ``int``
     Number of time step.
-Has to be uniform in all series tables.
+Must be uniform in all series tables.

 **COLUMNS**

 unit: ``[MW]``

 level 0: ``str``
-    DEXX (e.g. DE01, DE20)
+    Region (e.g. DE01, DE02).

 level 1: ``str``
     Specification of the series e.g. "all" for an overall series.